Emile Cairess dedicates impressive London Marathon display to cousin

 Cairess finished third in the second fastest time by a British man in two hours, six minutes and 46 seconds.

-The run should rubber-stamp his place Great Britain team for this summer’s Olympics.
+The run should rubber-stamp his place in the Great Britain team for this summer’s Olympics.

 But Cairess’ immediate thoughts were with his 22-year-old cousin, Oliver Burton, who is still in hospital but out of intensive care.